tdkehoe/Learn-To-Code-By-Breaking-Stuff/Set_Up_Your_Computer.md

 The Google Chrome browser is the standard for software developers.
 Chrome includes the Dev Tools for debugging, styling, optimizing, etc.

+> There are two other versions of Chrome.
+[Chrome Canary](https://www.google.com/chrome/browser/canary.html) has the newest Chrome features but is recommended only for developers and early adopters.
+If your code doesn't run properly in Chrome Canary, run it again in the standard Chrome browser.
+[Chromium](https://www.chromium.org/Home) is the open-source version of Chrome, It has some differences from Chrome.
+In particular it lacks RLZ user tracking to profile you for marketing purposes.
+A Google employee I know uses only Chromium because she doesn't want Google to track her.

 You should also have Firefox and Safari available to test if your website works and looks the same ("cross-browser compatibility") but 99% of the time you'll be in Chrome.

 ### Terminal